Where to rent, repair and sell gorgeous designer clothes

 And there is more to fashion’s new frontier than leasing posh dresses.
-There are platforms where you can rent your own covetable items, services that will repair bags and shoes that have seen better days (visible mending – or more specifically the Japanese practice of Sashiko – is a hot new trend) and even the high street brands have sections encouraging us to buy preloved.
-So, fancy reducing the environmental impact of your wardrobe?
-Well then, let’s go…!
+There are platforms where you can rent out your own covetable items, services that will repair bags and shoes that have seen better days (visible mending – or more specifically the Japanese practice of Sashiko – is a hot new trend) and even the high street brands have sections encouraging us to buy preloved.
+So, if fancy reducing the environmental impact of your wardrobe?
+Read on…

 Selfridges – The big guns of the designer rental scene, Selfridges has teamed up with HURR to offer customers the opportunity to rent some seriously luxe designer threads for a mere snip of the actual retail price.
 A Stella McCartney trouser suit for just over £100?
 Er… yes please.